robert-kisteleki/goat/doc/quickstart.md

 ### Timing

 By default one-offs are scheduled, starting as soon as possible.
-You can specify a start time (`start`) in the future and for periodic meaasurements perhaps even a stop time (`stop`).
+You can specify a start time (`start`) in the future and for periodic meaasurements perhaps even an end time (`end`).
 Times can be specifies as:
 * UNIX timestamps
 * ISO8601 variants:
   * `YYYY-mm-ddTHH:MM:SS` - leaving time details from the right makes them default to 0 (e.g. `2023-10-24` is valid and becomes `2023-10-24T00:00:00`)